Chandher05/amongUsBot/README.md

-# UTLBOT
-This is a bot that is being developed for Under The Lamp, reading club.
-A bot to add books, to keep track of what you are currently reading as well and list to keep track of books to be read
+# Among US Discord bot
+A bot helped for muting and unmuting the whole group on a voice channel